Relative uniform convergence and Archimedean property in pre-ordered vector spaces and abelian groups: ru-Closedness of the positive wedge vs the Archi medean property

-The forward implication of Theorem \ref{Theorem-1} is almost trivial in the OVS case \cite[Proposition 3.2(a)]{E-2017}.
-We do not have yet an extension of Theorem \ref{Theorem-1} to any reasonable class of POVS beside vector lattices.
-However, for a very natural ru-closed order ideal $A$ in an arbitrary POVS $X$ the quotient $X/A$ turns to be Archimedean.
+The forward implication of Assertion \ref{Assertion-2} is rather trivial in the OVS case \cite[Proposition 3.2(a)]{E-2017}.
+On the other hand, for an OVS $V$ from \cite[Example 2.5]{E-2017}, $V = V/\{0\}$ is not Archimedean although the ideal $\{0\}$ is ru-closed.
+We do not have yet an extension of Assertion \ref{Assertion-2} to reasonable classes of POVSs beside vector lattices.
+However, for some natural ru-closed order ideal $A$ in a POVS $X$, the space $X/A$ equipped with a cone that is the quotient of the $\tau_{ru}$-closure of $X_+$ becomes an Archimedean OVS.